codingMustache/codingMustache/README.md

 ## Daily Trivia

-The programming language &#039;Swift&#039; was created to replace what other programming language?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. C#
+ 1. 1999
- 2. Ruby
+ 2. 2002
- 3. C++
+ 3. 2005
- 4. Objective-C
+ 4. 2008

 <details>
   <summary>Answer</summary>
-  Objective-C
+  2005
 </details>